 SST_MIN and SST_MAX:

-The minimum and maximum daily SST value for pixels contained in a Regional Virtual Station.
+The minimum and maximum daily global 5km 'CoralTemp' SST value for pixels contained in a Regional Virtual Station.
 This shows the dynamic range in SST values within a Regional Virtual Station and is a reference for the size and variability of oceanographic conditions of a station.

-The daily SST anomaly value where the HotSpot value is equal to the 90th percentile HotSpot value for pixels contained in a Regional Virtual Station.
+The daily global 5km SST Anomaly value where the Coral Bleaching HotSpot value is equal to the 90th percentile HotSpot value for pixels contained in a Regional Virtual Station.
 This acts as a moving pixel within a region that is free to migrate with each data update.
-It follows temperature anomalies as indicated by the HotSpot value for that day.
+It follows temperature anomalies as indicated by the Coral Bleaching HotSpot value for that day.
 This value is used in the information balloons in the Google Maps and Google Earth interfaces.

-The daily Degree Heating Week value calculated by accumulating daily 90th percentile HotSpot values (greater than 1) for pixels contained in a Regional Virtual Station.
+The daily global 5km DHW value calculated by accumulating daily 90th percentile Coral Bleaching HotSpot values (greater than 1) for pixels contained in a Regional Virtual Station.
 This value is used in the information balloons in the Google Maps and Google Earth interfaces.
 This value is represented as a solid red line on the time series graphs.

-The 7-day maximum Bleaching Alert value, calculated using the 90th percentile HotSpot value and newly calculated Degree Heating Week value.
-The algorithm for daily Bleaching Alert values follows CRW's existing algorithm, but uses the unique HotSpot and DHW value for each individual virtual station.
-From these daily Bleaching Alert values, the 7-day rolling maximum is calculated and used to color the area below the DHW trace on the time series graph.
-These alert values are used to change the thermal stress gauges and send email alerts to subscribers.
+The daily global 5km Bleaching Alert Area single-day value is derived from the 90th percentile Coral Bleaching HotSpot and DHW pair.
+This follows CRW's existing algorithm, but uses the unique 90th percentile Coral Bleaching HotSpot and DHW values for each Regional Virtual Station.
+From the Bleaching Alert Area single-day values, the rolling Bleaching Alert Area (7-day maximum) composite value is calculated and used to color the area below the DHW trace on the time series graph.
+These alert values are used to change the Bleaching Heat Stress Gauges and send automated alerts to Satellite Bleaching Alert Email System subscribers.

-The Virtual Station time series graphs display the values from the ASCII text files described above from March 12, 2013 to the present.
-Currently, two types of graphs are provided: two-year graphs (click on the sample graph above) and multi-year graphs.
-Both graphs were created from the same data accessible from CRW's Virtual Stations data page.
-The multi-year graphs provide a convenient way to compare the changes in SST and DHW through the annual cycle, among years, while recent SST and DHW variations can be examined easily on the two-year graphs.
-These graphs and corresponding data (accessible from the Virtual Stations web pages) depict the historical record of regionally representative SST and coral bleaching thermal stress measurements at each Virtual Station.
+The Regional Virtual Station time series graphs display the values from the ASCII text files described above, from January 1, 1985 to the present.
+Currently, two types of graphs are available: two-year graphs (click on the sample graph above) and multi-year graphs.
+Both graphs were created from the same data accessible from CRW's Regional Virtual Stations data page.
+The multi-year graphs provide a convenient way to compare the changes in daily global 5km 'CoralTemp' SST and DHW through the annual cycle, among years, while recent SST and DHW variations can be examined easily on the two-year graphs.
+These graphs and corresponding data (accessible from the Regional Virtual Stations web pages) depict the historical record of regionally representative daily global 5km 'CoralTemp' SST and coral bleaching heat stress measurements at each Regional Virtual Station.

-The coral bleaching heat stress level (or Bleaching Alert Level) is color-coded and drawn along the horizontal axis.
-On the multi-year graphs, the bleaching thermal stress level is drawn for the current year only.
-Bleaching thermal stress is categorized into five bleaching risk levels (defined below) based on the Coral Bleaching HotSpot and Degree Heating Week values experienced at the Virtual Stations.
+In both the two-year and multi-year graphs, the coral bleaching heat stress level (or Bleaching Alert Level) is color-coded and drawn along the bottom horizontal axis.
+On the multi-year graphs, the bleaching alert level is drawn for the current year only.
+In the two-year graphs, the area under the red DHW trace is also colored by the Bleaching Alert Level.
+Bleaching heat stress is categorized into five bleaching risk levels (defined below) based on the summary of the Coral Bleaching HotSpot and Degree Heating Week values experienced at the Regional Virtual Stations.